damphon/L2Test/README.md

 # L2Test - Source available at HTTP://github.com/damphon/L2Test
 #
 #FIXES TO IMPLEMENT FOR BETA BUILD
-#Change test and archive filenames to be more human readabl
+#Change test and archive filenames to be more human readable
-#Change from 8 answeres to any number of answeres
-##Change all Database feilds to be more human readable for CSV backups
-##Allow leads to add images to test
-##Make CSV import without the need to add random charicters to the answer ID's
 #Add config page with the following values for leads to change
 ###How long techs have to enter their UID
 ###How long techs have to take the test